How to read your paper charts

 - give extensive offshore coverage with sufficient inshore detail to make landfall sightings easy

-- Sailing charts are:
+- Overview or sailing charts are:

 - 1:500 001 and smaller

 - used for offshore navigation beyond sight of land

 Chart projection is a method by which we represent a curved surface (the earth) on a flat piece of paper (the chart).